- General

 As part of a major investment programme, there is now unprecedented demand for Railway Engineers.
 The sector plans to double the number of people with engineering qualifications.
-Work is of abundance and lucrative.
+Work is in abundance and lucrative.

 You could find yourself working with a huge team or a smaller group of designers – that being said, you will seldom work alone in this industry.
 Teamwork is paramount and the ability to communicate well amongst your team is important.